VladMarianCimpeanu/API-project-2020/README.md

 ## Project description

-The goal of this project is to develop an efficient editor that take inspiration from 'ED' editor.
+The goal of this project is to develop an efficient editor that takes inspiration from 'ED' editor.
 The editor has to support the following operations:
 - change: type 'X,Yc' to change from line X to line Y
 - read: type 'X,Yp' to read from line X to line Y